vltr/middle/docs/usage.rst

     class MyModel(middle.Model):
         name: str = middle.field()

-In essence, ``middle.Model`` started as a syntatic sugar for the ``attr.s`` decorator but soon evolved to a more complex design, implementing its own ``metaclass`` to handle some aspects of your models and fields.
+In essence, ``middle.Model`` started as a syntactic sugar for the ``attr.s`` decorator but soon evolved to a more complex design, implementing its own ``metaclass`` to handle some aspects of its models and fields.

 .. note::